microsoft/playwright/docs/src/api/class-tracing.md

 If specified, intermediate trace files are going to be saved into the files with the given name prefix inside the [`option: tracesDir`] folder specified in [`method: BrowserType.launch`].
-If you are looking for an option to specify ouput zip file name, you need to pass `path` option to [`method: Tracing.stop`] instead.
+To specify the final trace zip file name, you need to pass `path` option to [`method: Tracing.stop`] instead.

 ### option: Tracing.start.screenshots